mcket747econ/mcket747econ.github.io/_pages/about.md

 <div class="bio-wrapper">
   <div class="bio-text">
     <p>
-      I am a development economist working on issues related to household welfare, structural change, and trade.
+      I am a development economist working on household welfare, structural change, and trade.
+I am currently a doctoral student at the
+       <p><a href="https://aae.wisc.edu" style="color: #eee;">University of Wisconsin - Madison</a></p> in the Agricultural and Applied Economics Department.
+I am on the 2025–2026 economics job market.

       My primary regions of interest are the Caribbean and Sub-Saharan Africa.
-I am on the 2025–2026 job market.
+My dissertation studies the relationship between tourism and economic development in Jamaica.

     </p>
   </div>
   <div class="bio-image">